 What does an engineer look like in the real world?

-Remember when Forrest Gump famously said,
+As Forrest Gump once said,

 “Life is like a box of chocolates.
 You never know what you’re gonna get.”